10/17/04

 Outline

-Since this year, I am only teaching 620, we will make a selected sortie through the following list.
-Asterisks indicate areas that we will aim to cover.
+We will make a selected sortie through the following list.
+Asterisks indicate areas that will be high priority

 • Second Quantization. ``Free'' systems-- the building block of the quasiparticle concept. *